Chunyun0317/IBM-Data-Science-Capstone-Project/README.md

-# :rocket: Applied Data Science Capstone
+# :rocket: IBM Applied Data Science Capstone
 This Capstone project is one of courses in [IBM Data Science Professional Certificate](https://www.coursera.org/professional-certificates/ibm-data-science) specialization, and it summarizes all materials in the form of project that have been learned during this specialization.
 ## :page_facing_up: Project Background
-SpaceX is the most successful company of the commercial space age, making space travel affordable.
-The company advertises Falcon 9 rocket launches on its website, with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
-Therefore, if we can determine if the first stage will land, we can determine the cost of a launch.
-Based on public information and machine learning models, we are going to predict if SpaceX will reuse the first stage.
+SpaceX advertises Falcon 9 rocket launches on its website with a cost of 62 million dollars; other providers cost upward of 165 million dollars each, much of the savings is because SpaceX can reuse the first stage.
+Therefore if we can determine if the first stage will land, we can determine the cost of a launch.
+This information can be used if an alternate company wants to bid against SpaceX for a rocket launch.
+The project attempts to predict SpaceX Falcon 9 first stage landing.
+This information can be used to determine the cost of a launch.
 ## :page_facing_up: Questions to be answered
 - How do variables such as payload mass, launch site, number of flights, and orbits affect the success of the first stage landing?
 - Does the rate of successful landings increase over the years?